 The final step to deciding on a QA tool is to look into which other companies are using it.
 You don’t only want to take the company’s word for it.
 So make sure you delve into first-hand accounts such as case studies and reviews to get an unbiased opinion.

-Top picks for call center QA software
+Top picks for call center quality assurance software